fjwright/Run-REDUCE-0/UserGuide.md

 This sub-menu allows you to select the version of REDUCE to auto-run when auto-run is enabled.
 Run-REDUCE remembers this selection and uses it the next time it runs.

+### Stop REDUCE

+This terminates REDUCE but **not** the Run-REDUCE GUI.  **It is the recommended way to stop REDUCE because then Run-REDUCE reliably knows that REDUCE is no longer running.** (Run-REDUCE tries to detect input of the `BYE` and `QUIT` commands via the input editor, but this is less reliable.)
+This menu item is disabled unless REDUCE is running.

 ### Configure REDUCE...